 One University Blvd, Bluffton, SC

-For Commencement 2022, USCB will be celebrating graduates in two ceremonies.
-Please see the corresponding chart below to see your ceremony time.
-Graduates should arrive no sooner than 1 hour and no later than 30 minutes prior to the start of their ceremony.
-Graduates should arrive with their cap and gown on.
+Graduates should arrive approximately 1 hour and no later than 30 minutes prior to the start of their ceremony.
+Graduates should arrive wearing their cap and gown on.
 Specific check-in information will be provided as we get closer to Commencement.

 Faculty Instructions & Information

-Commencement 2022.
+Spring 2023 Commencement.
 Faculty that wish to join the procession during the ceremony of their corresponding major will be provided with check-in instructions and location closer to the events.
-Faculty needing to rent regalia should reach out to Julie Lowrance at the Shark's Cove Bookstore.
+Faculty needing to rent regalia should reach out to Kenyatta Porterfield at the Shark's Cove Campus Store.

 During the degree conferral, each degree recipient’s family and friends would like to hear their graduate’s name read as they cross the stage.
 Please hold your applause until the last name is read.
 Guests will have a special time to celebrate their graduate’s achievements after the last name is called.
 In keeping with the solemn nature of the ceremony, guests are asked not to bring or use noisemakers.
 Disruptive guests may be asked to leave the ceremony.